 The park centers on Little Seneca Lake, a man-made lake with several branches.
-I believe that non-powered boating on the waters of the lake is a big deal in the warmer months.
-Now, at the end of February, there were still large areas frozen over over, particularly in the narrower branches and coves, but there was a big area of open water in the widest part of the lake, making it a good spot for seeing water birds.
+I believe non-powered boating is a big deal in the warmer months.
+Now, at the end of February, there were still large areas frozen over, particularly in narrower branches and coves.
+But there was a big area of open water in the widest part of the lake.
+This made it a good spot for seeing water birds.

-Our binoculars are 8 x 42s and frankly, while they are very good for many birding situations, we struggled to get a good look at birds on the far side of the water, where many were hanging out.
+Our binoculars are 8 x 42s.
+Frankly, while they are very good for many birding situations, we struggled to get a good look at birds on the far side of the water.
+Of course that is where many of them were hanging out.
 Over there were Ring-Necked Ducks and Common Mergansers and some odds and ends of other small waterbirds too far away for us to identify.

-It really underscored how useful a scope can be on birding trips, although lugging one around isn’t very appealing to us at this point.
-Without a scope, our strategy in these cases is to use our bridge camera, a Nikon Coolpix 900, to take pictures of birds in the distance.
-These pictures taken at the very edge of the camera’s reach, like the one above that Jim took, might not be frame worthy, but can be helpful for confirming an ID when you get them home and put them on a larger screen monitor.
+It really underscored how useful a scope can be on birding trips, although lugging one around isn’t appealing to us at this point.
+Without a scope, our strategy is to use our bridge camera, a Nikon Coolpix 900, to take pictures of distant birds.
+These pictures, taken at the very edge of the camera’s reach, like the one above that Jim took, are not always frame worthy.
+But they can be helpful for confirming an ID when you get home and view them on a larger screen.

-We later tried to go around to the other side of the lake in hopes of getting a better view, but the natural surface paths on that side were a combination of slippery mud and hard-packed melting snow.
-They were navigable if you were wearing hiking boots and knew where the path was supposed to be but tricky footing for someone in tennis shoes who was new to the path.
-The snow was also crunchy, making walking loud, so getting closer to the birds without spooking them wasn’t really going to work.
+We later tried to go around to the other side of the lake in hopes of getting a better view, but did not succeed.
+The natural surface paths on that side were a combination of slippery mud and hard-packed melting snow.
+They were navigable if you were wearing hiking boots and knew where the path was supposed to be, but tricky footing for someone in tennis shoes who was new to the path.
+The snow was also crunchy, making walking loud.
+Getting closer to the birds without spooking them wasn’t really going to work.

-As well as being new birds for us, I must admit that part of their appeal was that they don’t seem to be as people shy as some of the birds, hanging around the dock area on our side of the lake even when a little boy was throwing rocks into the water fairly nearby.
+As well as being new birds for us, I must admit that part of their appeal was that they don’t seem to be as people shy as some birds.
+They hung around the dock area on our side of the lake even when a little boy was throwing rocks into the water nearby.
 I got quite a few pictures of them which made the day for me.

 Leaving the park later, Jim spotted two Eastern Bluebirds sitting on a wire across from the park entrance, pretty as can be.
 Altogether, a very nice day of birding.

-I am a participant in the Amazon Services LLC Associates Program, “an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.”
-If you use an affiliate link on my site to go to Amazon and make a purchase within 24 hours, it helps me out because I earn a small fee which helps offset blog related costs.
+I participate in the Amazon Services LLC Associates Program, “an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.”
+If you use an affiliate link on my site to go to Amazon and make a purchase within 24 hours, I earn a small fee which helps offset blog related costs.
 I only use these links for products I’ve used myself unless specifically noted otherwise.